 Meet Your Providers (some providers may service multiple locations)

 Tang D. Le, DO, FAAD

-Active member of the American Osteopathic College of Dermatology, and the Texas Medical Association, amongst others
+Active member of the American Osteopathic College of Dermatology (AOCD), the American Society for Laser Medicine and Surgery (ASLMS), and the Texas Medical Association (TMA)

 Angela N. Edwards, DO, FAAD

 Specializes in the prevention, detection, and treatment of skin cancer, as well as other disorders of the skin, hair, and nails